jsonstat/euro/docs/API.md

 ;
 ```

-(If you use a dataset ID as input, you won&rsquo;t be able to choose language or API version.)
+(If you use a dataset code as input, you won&rsquo;t be able to choose language or API version.)

 ## Query functions